tobgu/qframe/README.md

 [![GoDoc](https://godoc.org/github.com/tobgu/qframe?status.svg)](https://godoc.org/github.com/tobgu/qframe)

 QFrame is an immutable data frame that support filtering, aggregation and data manipulation.
-Any operations on a QFrame results in a new QFrame, the original QFrame remains unchanged.
+Any operation on a QFrame results in a new QFrame, the original QFrame remains unchanged.
 This can be done fairly efficiently since much of the underlying data will be shared between the two frames.